-- 9.8.8 Elected Member and Employee wellbeing, learning and development, including digital skills and oversight of the Modern Workplace Programme. - 9.8.9 The Strategy and Coordination of Apprenticeships. - 9.8.10 Promotion of equality, diversity and inclusion across the workforce. - 9.8.11 Recruitment and Retention issues e.g. pay structures. - 9.8.12 Council pay policy; and - 9.8.13 To inform and review developing OD, People and EDI strategies
+- 9.8.8 Elected Member and Employee wellbeing, learning and development, including digital skills and oversight of the Modern Workplace Programme. - 9.8.9 The Strategy and Coordination of Apprenticeships. - 9.8.10 To inform and review developing OD, People and Equality, Diversity, Inclusion and Belonging (EDIB) strategies and promotion of equality, diversity and inclusion across the workforce. - 9.8.11 Recruitment and Retention issues e.g. pay structures. - 9.8.12 Council pay policy; and